RatKingRay/peaceway/README.md

 The exercise page features a drop-down menu of emotions that will load the user's set of notes or instructions they like to be reminded of when they're feeling a certain mood.
 Next to the display box is a form that allows the input of additional notes/instructions to the currently selected emotion menu.

 ### Notes
 This page allows each user to input however many notes they'd like, view previously created notes, and delete any note.
 There is also an option to check if a note in creation is a "venting" note that will automatically delete after a set amount of time, currently 2 hours.
-To change this naviagte to the *note.js* file in the *models* folder under *server*, and change the numeric value in the following code
+To change this time naviagte to the *note.js* file in the *models* folder under *server*, and change the numeric value in the following code
 ```js
 if(dateSubtraction >= 1)